youhe7buke/DM-MAGE/README.md

 ## Introduction

-This project represents Chi's master's thesis work.
+This project represents Chi's master's thesis work, supervised by Haoj.

 **Please note:** Due to their large size, the model checkpoint files are not included in this repository.